 “Oh, she didn’t like me playin’ with my Ouija Board and readin’ books by Aleister Crowley…”

-The following is a blog by Josiah “the Eel”, a character from Jacob’s Trouble, which is part three of the omnibus The Wayfarers Complete Collection on Kindle.
-Read and find out more about him. – Jim Yackel
+The following is a blog by Josiah “the Eel”, a character from Jacob’s Trouble, which is part three of the new release fiction book The Wayfarers Revised Edition available on Kindle, with the paperback version coming soon.
+Read and find out more about Josiah.

 The folks in this here town always thought I was strange; even before the poop hit the fan.
 Ha!
 I knew trouble was comin’ to the U.S. of A before any ‘a them did…uh huh!
 Yeah, the kids ’round here they always been afraid ‘a me and I ‘spose with good reason!
 But, I ain’t never hurt nobody too bad; ‘cept when I wrassled for West Genesee High School in the nineteen forties, er was it the eighteen forties – ah, hell, I cain’t remember!
 That’s why they called me the Eel, ‘cuz I was so slippery nobody could pin me!